dokiem/Operationalizing-Machine-Learning/README.md

 4. Enable logging

-To enable logging for deployment, we can use Python with azure ml-core to call the endpoint service and update configuration.
+To enable logging for deployment, we can use Python with azure ml-core to call the endpoint service and update application insights.
 Besides that, you can see logs getting from the service.

 <img align="center" width="800" src="https://github.com/dokiem/OperationalizingMachineLearning/blob/main/images/6.1.1.png">